Pratik7794/SQL-Pizza-Sales-Analysis-Project/README.md

-#                                                                             SQL Pizza Sales project
+# Pizza Sales Analysis using SQL

 # About Project